GelSLAM: A Real-time, High-Fidelity, and Robust 3D Tactile SLAM System: Method

 \subsubsection{The Coverage Set of Keyframes}

-To reduce online computation, loops are detected only against a selected subset of keyframes, referred to as the coverage set $\mathbb{C} \subseteq \mathbb{K}$.
+\joe{Dan: This section feels like it glosses over the definition of coverage too much.
+How is coverage computed, and maintained over long periods of time?
+How is redundancy computed? by some overlap threshold?
+Given the specifics in the prev section this one feels like its is very hand-wavy}\joe{I fixed the paragraph based on Dan's siggestion.} To reduce online computation, loops are detected only against a selected subset of keyframes, referred to as the coverage set $\mathbb{C} \subseteq \mathbb{K}$.
 The keyframes in $\mathbb{C}$, termed \textbf{the coverage keyframes}, are chosen to collectively span all scanned contact regions, each contributing non-redundant surface areas.
 As a result, if a new keyframe revisits a region previously scanned by any keyframe, it is likely to also overlap with a coverage keyframe.
 The coverage set $\mathbb{C}$ is built in a greedy manner.
 It is initialized as an empty set, and whenever a new keyframe is introduced, we evaluate how much new contact region the new keyframe contributes beyond what is already covered by $\mathbb{C}$.
 If this new contact area exceeds 0.2\,mm$^2$, the keyframe is added to the set.
 Afterward, we check whether any existing coverage keyframe has become redundant.
 A coverage keyframe is considered redundant if it does not contribute more than 0.2\,mm$^2$ of contact region that is not covered by the other keyframes in $\mathbb{C}$.
 Any such keyframes are pruned.